-We, the undersigned, Chairman and Secretary of the Standing Rock Sioux Tribal Council, do hereby certify that the Tribal Council is composed of [17] members, of whom 15_constituting a quorum, were present at a meeting thereof, duly and regularly called, noticed, convened and held on the 3rd day of SEPTEMBER, 1998, and that the foregoing resolution was duly adopted by the affirmative vote of 12 members, with 0 opposing, and with 3 not voting.
+We, the undersigned, Chairman and Secretary of the Tribal Council of the Standing Rock Sioux Tribe, hereby certify that the Tribal Council is composed of (17) members, of whom 13 constituting a quorum, were present at a meeting thereof, duly and regularly, called, noticed, convened and held on the 4th day of May, 2000, and that the foregoing resolution was duly adopted by the affirmative vote of 9 members, with 3 opposing, and with 1 not voting.
 THE CHAIRMAN'S VOTE IS NOT REQUIRED, EXCEPT IN CASE OF A TIE.

-DATED THIS 3rd DAY OF SEPTEMBER, 1998.
+DATED THIS 4th DAY OF MAY, 2000.

-Charles W. Murphy, Chairman Standing Rock Sloux Tribe
+Charles W. Murphy, Chairman

+Standing Rock Sioux Tribe